How It Works

 Why the Antipodal Distance Is Always the Same

-One of the most counterintuitive facts about antipodal points is that the distance between them never changes, regardless of where on Earth you start.
-The distance is always exactly half of Earth's circumference: pi times the mean radius of Earth (6,371.0088 km as defined by the International Earth Rotation and Reference Systems Service), which equals approximately 20,015.09 km or 12,436.8 miles.
-On top of that, this means there is no such thing as two antipodal points that are "closer together" or "farther apart" than any other pair.
-The distance is an invariant property of the geometry, not of the specific locations chosen.
+One of the most counterintuitive facts about antipodal points is that the distance between them never changes, regardless of starting location.
+The distance is always exactly half of Earth's circumference, pi times the mean radius of Earth (6,371.0088 km as defined by the International Earth Rotation and Reference Systems Service), approximately 20,015.09 km or 12,436.8 miles.
+This means there is no such thing as two antipodal points "closer together" or "farther apart" than any other pair, the distance is an invariant property of the geometry, not of the specific locations chosen.

 Accuracy and Limitations

-This calculator models Earth as a perfect sphere with a mean radius of 6,371.0088 km, which is the standard used for most geographic education and general navigation.
-In practice, Earth is an oblate spheroid: it bulges at the equator (6,378.1 km) and is flattened at the poles (6,356.8 km).
-As a result, the actual antipodal distance varies by about 22 km between polar and equatorial paths, a deviation of roughly 0.11%.
+This calculator models Earth as a perfect sphere with a mean radius of 6,371.0088 km, the standard used for most geographic education and general navigation.
+Earth is actually an oblate spheroid, bulging at the equator (6,378.1 km) and flattened at the poles (6,356.8 km), so the actual antipodal distance varies by about 22 km between polar and equatorial paths, roughly 0.11% deviation.
 For professional geodetic work, the NOAA National Geodetic Survey Coordinate Conversion tool uses the WGS 84 ellipsoid for higher precision.
-The calculator also does not perform live land or ocean detection; verify the result in Google Maps for definitive confirmation.
-If you need to look into precise distance calculations using WGS 84 rather than a spherical model, our great circle calculator applies the haversine formula to give you the most accurate surface distance between any two points.
+This calculator does not perform live land or ocean detection, verify the result in a mapping service for definitive confirmation.
+For precise distance calculations using WGS 84 rather than a spherical model, our Great Circle Calculator applies the haversine formula for the most accurate surface distance between any two points.

 Frequently Asked Questions